Zekfad/BitByte/ReadMe.md

 ### Methods

-For those who wants to use function calls.
+For those who want to use function calls.

 #### `assign(bits, offset)`